edgeimpulse/expert-projects/silabs-xg24-posture-detection.md

 ![](.gitbook/assets/silabs-xg24-posture-detection/xG24BuildModel.png)

-After genrating the `.bin` file, we need to use [Simplicity Commander](https://community.silabs.com/s/article/simplicity-commander) to flash your xG24 Dev Kit with this firmware.
+After generating the `.bin` file, we need to use [Simplicity Commander](https://community.silabs.com/s/article/simplicity-commander) to flash your xG24 Dev Kit with this firmware.
 To do this, first select your board from the dropdown list on the top left corner:

 ![](.gitbook/assets/silabs-xg24-posture-detection/xg24-dk-commander-select-board.webp)